rcallaby/tmux-guide/Module-03-Advanced-Features/advanced-features.md

 # Tmux Advanced Features

+Below you will find a guide on using some of tmux more advanced features.
+I have found the vast majority of people new to tmux were unaware of its true power and capabalities.
+This will give you a good overview of what tmux can do.
+Hopefully, you will find some of the material below to be helpful.

 ## Customizing tmux
 Tmux, a terminal multiplexer, is a powerful tool for managing multiple terminal sessions in a single window.
 Customizing Tmux to suit your workflow involves understanding its configuration file, plugins, and key bindings.
 Below is a detailed guide to customizing Tmux like an expert.